 Breaching is one of the greatest mysteries of whales.
 We know that both males and females can breach, that they breach at all times of the year, and that they will breach when alone or in groups.

-Other behavior of whales such as lobtailing also helps the whale get food and scientists believe that breaching also causes fish to act in the same way.
+Lobtailing also helps the whale get food, and scientists believe that breaching also causes fish to act in the same way.

-Many species of whale, especially the larger baleen whales are infested with ectoparasites.
-Most of the species of whales that have been studied that breach is more heavily infested than species of whales that do not breach.
+Many species of whale, especially the larger baleen whales, are infested with ectoparasites.
+Most of the whale species studied that breach is more heavily infested than species of whales that do not breach.

-It is believed that breaching helps the whales to remove some of the ectoparasites from their bodies, however, whales and dolphins that do not attract a lot of ectoparasites also breach.
+It is believed that breaching helps the whales remove some of the ectoparasites from their bodies; however, whales and dolphins that do not attract many ectoparasites also breach.

 Scientists also believe that breaching can be done for some other reasons.
 When in rough water, whales still have to inhale air and may breach to breathe in water-free air.

-It has also been stated that whales may be using the breach to stretch their bodies and also to see above the sea level.
+It has also been stated that whales may be using the breach to stretch their bodies and see above the sea level.